Skip to main content

 The .claude/ Directory

-The .claude/ directory is the central context store for all agent tooling:
+The .claude/ directory is the central guidance store for agent tooling, paired with root .plans/ as the durable repo-truth planning and execution hub:

 .claude/